belenarbizu/electricity_forecasting/README.md

 ### Heating Degree Days (HDD)

-Heating Degree Days measure how cold the weather is relative to a baseline temperature.
+Heating Degree Days measure how cold the weather is relative to a baseline temperature

-Higher HDD values indicate stronger heating demand.

 ---

 ### Cooling Degree Days (CDD)

 Cooling Degree Days measure how hot the weather is relative to a baseline temperature.

-Higher CDD values indicate stronger cooling demand.

 ---